How Do Solar Lights Work?

 Outdoor solar lights use the same technology as solar panels but on a much smaller scale.
 For example, if you open up an individual garden pathway light, you’ll see that each has a tiny solar array and battery embedded.

-Residential outdoor solar lights are easy to install and come in a variety of styles, from garden stakes and lampposts to lanterns and string lights.
+Residential outdoor solar lights are easy to install and come in a variety of styles, such as garden stakes, lampposts, lanterns and string lights.
 You can also find solar emergency lights and camping lights too.

 Commercial outdoor solar lights